 The Luzerne County Community College Commercial Art department helps prepare students to begin a career in the field of advertising.
-The College offers both an Associate in Applied Science degree and a Certificate in Advertising Design.
+The College offers both an Associate in Applied Science degree and a Certificate in Advertising / Graphic Design.

 The LCCC advertising curriculum is an occupational program that prepares students to gain employment in the field of advertising or help them transfer to a four-year institution.
 The program helps students gain knowledge in all aspects of the advertising world.

 Students learn and are able to effectively demonstrate how to use all current computer applications used in the communication arts industry, create a brand, develop and design page layouts, and utilize all elements of practical communication, design and creative expression.